 The compound effect

-Six visits a year versus three is double the revenue from the same person.
-Multiply that across your whole client base.
-That's the difference rebooking makes.
+A client who rebooks every visit is worth dramatically more than one who sometimes comes back.
+Six visits a year versus three is double the revenue from the same person, and when you multiply that across your whole client base, the gap is enormous.